VirtCode/serene-aur/cli/README.md

 # See more information about the latest build.
 Supply an id for a specific one.
 serene info my-package build

 # See the logs of the latest build.
 Supply an id for a specific one.
+Add `--subscribe` to get live logs.
 serene info my-package logs
 ```